 Cathy Dodge Smith, Ed.
 D.

 Cathy, founding president of the Davis Dyslexia and Autism Facilitators’ Association of Canada, is a recipient of the Canada Volunteer Award Certificate of Honour and the Canada 125 Award.
-She is a former president of the Learning Disabilities Association of Canada, and author of several published books and articles about learning disabilities including Parents in Partnership, For You: Adults with Learning Disabilities, and Toward Productive Living.
-These books are available from the Learning Disabilities Association of Canada.
+She is a former president of the Learning Disabilities Association of Canada, and author of several published books and articles about learning disabilities including Parents in Partnership, For You: Adults with Learning Disabilities, Toward Productive Living and Out of Autism.

 I began my career as a teacher.
 When I was teaching, it was always the children with learning disabilities who fascinated me.
 I could see the intelligence shining in their eyes, and yet, they were placed in my class labelled as “non-performers”.
 In those days we had no professional label for them, and little understanding of why they weren’t learning to read and write.
 Little did I know that this was preparation for my life’s work.

 After taking several years out to stay at home with my children, one of whom turned out to have learning disabilities attention deficit/hyperactivity disorder, and autism, I returned to work with children and adults with learning disabilities, also completing a master’s degree in vocational guidance with a specialty in learning disabilities.

 In 1989 I went to college as a department head, still working with students with special needs.
 I then decided to carry on with my own formal education, and returned to university to obtain a doctorate in psychology.
 When I completed those years of study, I decided that I had had enough of formal education.